48th Annual CAGT

-Believe it or not, our 47th Annual CAGT Conference 2025, Empowering Change, has come to an end!
-All of our conference and conference-related events for the 2025 conference were a huge success.
-Our conference was an incredible event and had a record number of close to 990 educators, administrators, mental health personnel, parents, and students all learning, networking, collaborating, and having tons of fun over two and a half amazing days!
-The synergy was extraordinary!
-We hope those of you who joined us this year experienced an incredible event and will return next year for our 48th annual conference, Cultivate the Extraordinary, and those of you who did not have the opportunity to attend will consider attending next year.
+Believe it or not, our 48th Annual CAGT Conference 2026, Cultivate the Extraordinary, is in the initial planning stages.
+We hope those of you who joined us for our 2025 conference experienced an incredible event and will return this year for our 48th annual conference, and those of you who did not have the opportunity to attend will consider coming this year.
 CAGT’s annual conference is one of the largest and most revered events focused on gifted students and their education in the nation.

 CONFERENCE EVENTS: